securepeacock/community-threats/BazarLoader/README.md

 3. Launch the Campaign
 4. Download payload in EXE format and save it as `DiavolStage1.exe`
 5. Upload the `DiavolStage1.exe` to the VFS under VFS:/shared/Diavol

+### DiavolStage2
+1. Create a new campaign `DiavolStage2` with HTTPS and the communication options from the CTI.
+You can import from the config.json on this GitHub or manually set it to: `--cp yourdomain[.]com:443 --secure true --multipart 10240 --heartbeat 5 --jitter 10`
+2. Import from Existing Threat: DiavolStage2
+3. Launch the Campaign
+4. Download payload in DLL format setting the entry-point to `EnterDll`
+5. Save the DLL as `tfpkuengdlu.dll`
+6. Upload the `tfpkuengdlu.dll` to the VFS under VFS:/shared/Diavol

 ## BazarLoader Excel to WMIC to PowerShell to rundll32.exe
 This CTI comes from https://app.any.run/tasks/c5dc698b-8e86-4e50-8b32-d8f45f7538b3/